-To the Board of Directors, Healthy Learning Academy, Inc. September 25, 2015
+To the Board of Directors, Healthy Learning Academy, Inc. October 12, 2017

 Report on the Financial Statements.
-We have audited the financial statements of Healthy Learning Academy, Inc. (the School), as of and for the fiscal year ended June 30, 2015, and have issued our report thereon dated September 25, 2015.
+We have audited the financial statements of Healthy Learning Academy, Inc. (the School), as of and for the fiscal year ended June 30, 2017, and have issued our report thereon dated October 12, 2017.

 Auditors' Responsibility.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Chapter 10.850, Rules of the Auditor General.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Chapter 10.850, Rules of the Auditor General.

 Other Reports and Schedules.
-We have issued our Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of the Financial Statements Performed in Accordance with Government Auditing Standards, and Schedule of Findings.
-Disclosures in that report and schedule, which are dated September 25, 2015, should be considered in conjunction with this management letter.
+We have issued our Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Required by Government Auditing Standards.
+Disclosures in that report, which is dated October 12, 2017, should be considered in conjunction with this management letter.

 Prior Audit Findings.
 Section 10.854(1)(e)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-In that regard, there are no uncorrected findings to report.
+In that regard, there were no uncorrected findings.